 Jones was raised by parents who supported her early talent and ambition.
 Her father was one of the first Black graduates of Boston's Suffolk Law School, and her mother was a hairdresser and talented milliner.
-Jones studied art at Boston High School of Practical Arts, the Boston Museum School of Fine Arts, and the Designers Art School of Boston.
+Jones studied art at the Boston High School of Practical Arts, the Boston Museum School of Fine Arts, and the Designers Art School of Boston.
 Her family spent summers on Martha's Vineyard, where she painted watercolor sketches and enjoyed the encouragement of artists who summered there.

 In the early 1930s, Jones's art reflected the influences of African traditions.
-She designed African-style masks and in 1938, painted "Les Fétiches," which depicts masks in five distinct ethnic styles.
-A sabbatical year in Paris in 1937-38, to study painting at the Julian Academy produced dozens of landscapes and figure studies.
+She designed African-style masks and, in 1938, painted "Les Fétiches," which depicts masks in five distinct ethnic styles.
+A sabbatical year in Paris in 1937-38 to study painting at the Julian Academy produced dozens of landscapes and figure studies.
 She painted outdoors, in the French tradition, rendering pastoral landscapes and street scenes, and she contributed to Paris exhibitions.